-- 1) Unless otherwise specified by FSM law, all public monies raised or received by any FSM Government Agency shall: - a) be tendered to the FSM Treasurer or only upon the prior approval of the Secretary, deposited in an Approved Depository Account: - i) not later than the close of business on the day said moneys are received; - ii) provided, however, that if said moneys are received by an FSM Government Agency after the close of business, or - iii) on a non-business day, they shall be so tendered to the FSM Treasurer or so deposited in an Approved Depository Account not later than the close business on the next business day. - 2) The FSM Treasurer shall promptly deposit money received into an Approved Depository Account.

-- 3) Under no circumstances shall any person open an account in a financial institution for an official purpose in his own name, cash, checks intended for deposit in an Approved Depository Account, or deposit any public money in any account other than Approved Depository Account. - 4) In cases where revenues are received on a 'replenishment' basis (i.e. the general fund is used for expenditure and requires replenishment at a later date), the responsible Officer preparing the replenishment must do so on a monthly basis and in a timely manner so as not to strain the financial cashflow of the General Fund.
+- 1) Unless otherwise specified by FSM law, all public monies raised or received by any FSM Government Agency shall be tendered to the FSM Treasurer or only upon the prior approval of the Secretary, deposited in an Approved Depository Account in a timely manner.
+The FSM Treasurer shall promptly deposit money received into an Approved Depository Account. - 2) Under no circumstances shall any person open an account in a financial institution for an official purpose in his own name, cash, checks intended for deposit in an Approved Depository Account, or deposit any public money in any account other than Approved Depository Account.